AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 ## Overview {#overview}

-Captivate Prime allows you to apply a structural gamification layer to the content to engage learners and motivate them to achieve their learning goals.
+Learning Manager allows you to apply a structural gamification layer to the content to engage learners and motivate them to achieve their learning goals.
 It allows the learners to score points for various learning activities and achieve bronze, silver, gold and platinum levels.

 By default, some sample gamification points and data is available for users to understand the pattern.
 You can modify the points accordingly.